-If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+If you want a fulfilling, successful career, consider one in heating, ventilation and air conditioning.
+HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

-It's easy to see why these careers are increasingly popular.
-One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which affects old models.
-Finally, there’s the dynamic real estate market as well as a property shortage that’s spurred further growth in new construction homes.
+It's easy to see why these careers are continuing to grow.
+One is federal incentives to upgrade to more energy-efficient comfort systems.
+There's also the transition away from R-22 Freon®, which affects old models.
+Finally, there’s the red-hot real estate market and a property shortage that’s increased the availability of new construction homes.

 Some are HVAC-R technicians, meaning they also have experience with refrigeration.